VRHIKKY/VketCloudSDK_Documents/docs/ExternalAPI/HeliScriptJsonParse.en.md

 ## Overview

-From Heliport 3.0, the specification for the Return type when sending information from JavaScript to HeliScript has changed.
-Instead of using JSON, JsVal is now used to receive data, and the property feature of HeliScript is used to manage the values.

 By using JsVal and properties, you can load information stored in a JSON file.

 This page explains how to load a JSON file in HeliScript.